 Summer is tar, sap and bug season.
 In the summer months, insects are at full population, trees produce more sap, and the heat softens the asphalt, producing tar balls on tires.
 While tar and tree sap can be difficult to remove, they do not present a significant threat to your car’s paint.
-Bug stains, like bird droppings, are very acidic and represent a significant danger to the beauty of your paint and trim.

 Removing Road Tar